Temporary barbecue ban

 The north side of the park (across Penzance Dr) has been left in its natural state–except for a trail that winds through forested areas and up and down steep hills.
 The views along the trail is worth the hike!

-A wide pathway winds around picnic areas, tennis courts, skateboard plaza, grass fields, and the playground and spray pad areas–making all the park features accessible to everyone.
+A wide pathway winds around picnic areas, tennis courts, skateboard plaza, grass fields, and the playground and spray park–making all the park features accessible to everyone.

 This cenotaph was built by stonemason and First World War veteran, Walter Holmes Morrice in 1953 for the North Burnaby Legion Post #148.
 The bronze plaques on the cenotaph commemorate the fallen from WWI, WWII and the Korean Conflict and celebrate the freedom these soldiers gave their lives to protect.
 The site continues to be the gathering place for this north Burnaby community to observe Remembrance Day every November 11.
 Located at the north end of Confederation Park, the cenotaph holds a Heritage Designation and it’s listed on Burnaby’s Community Heritage Register.